msparkles/trade-or-slay/README.md

 # Trade or Slay
-A WIP Space Shooter game about you, a pirate, fighting Capitalism while also trading with capitalists.
+A WIP Roguelike Space Shooter game about you, a pirate, fighting Capitalism while also trading with capitalists.

 Uses Macroquad!